JLiu-1/MGARD/examples/qoi/README.md

 # Data Compression Preserving Quantity-of-Interest (QoI) using MGARD

+Added: average3d and average3d_block (just using the latter is good).

+Run average3d_block without arguments for instructions.

 First, build and install MGARD.
 Then, build the MGARD-QoI example as follows:

 ```